 On October 9, 2012, Davis formally opened Ocho Rios College with 40 students within the Falcon Crest building in Ocho Rios.

-Later, the institution moved to Little Pub Complex, Milford Road, Newlin Street, and finally Buckfield, all of which are locations in Ocho Rios.
+Later, the institution moved to Little Pub Complex, Milford Road, Newlin Street, and finally Buckfield, all located in Ocho Rios.

-According to Davis, who went on to earn a degree in Educational Leadership and Management at the University of the West Indies, starting a college was not exactly a walk in the park.
+Davis, who pursued a degree in Educational Leadership and Management at the University of the West Indies, acknowledged that establishing a college was difficult.

-She admitted that maintaining the institution’s finances was one of the hardest responsibilities.
+She admitted that maintaining the institution’s finances was one of the most challenging responsibilities.

-The options available to students in the fields of hospitality, business, and medicine are numerous.
+The options available to hospitality, business, and medicine students are numerous.

 The extraordinary teacher said, “I offer myself to my kids.